Last Updated 29/07/2022.

 Sea Temple Resort and Spa

 We have stayed at Sea Temple, now known as Pullman Port Douglas Sea Temple Resort and Spa, many times.
 It’s very luxurious, the food is great and the centerpiece of the resort, this incredible 3,000 m² pool, is absolutely divine.

 We have used the spa here several times for waxing and various massages and found all services to be excellent.

-We can also highly recommend the swim out apartments, the ultimate in luxury vacationing.
-If no swim out rooms are available, the apartments with plunge pools are also very good.
-All apartments and rooms are spacious, beautiful and luxurious.
+We can also highly recommend the swim-out apartments, the ultimate in luxury vacationing.
+If no swim-out rooms are available, the apartments with plunge pools are also very good.
+All apartments and rooms were spacious, beautiful, and luxurious.

 Sea Temple is at the south end of Four Mile beach, tucked away behind a natural, untouched strip of tropical growth.
 There really isn’t such a thing as a beach-front hotel in Port, all that you can see from the shore is a backdrop of trees.

 To walk from Sea Temple to the centre of Port takes me 45 minutes along the beach, I’m a brisk walker.
 There is a shuttle bus that will run you into town if you don’t want to use your own car.
 You can always hire your own car in Port Douglas.
 Take a look at Pullman Sea Temple Resort and Spa here.

 The Sheraton has huge lagoon pools, over 2 hectares, some with their own sandy “beach”.
 It also has its own wedding chapel, should you feel the urge to tie the knot.
 Vast buffet breakfasts and various evening buffet feasts are a trademark of the Sheraton’s dining scene.

 The Sheraton is much closer to town than Sea Temple, but still not in the centre.
 Check out The Sheraton Grand here.